Matt’s Big Breakfast: Morning Comfort Food Rising in Phoenix

 The textbook Belgian-style waffle ($6.95) was made from scratch and supported a generous scoop of sweet cream butter and a miniature pitcher of real maple syrup.
 The meaty, thick-cut bacon was a savory foil to the subtly sweet waffle.

-My supple slices of Texas toast came with a dish of tangy blackberry preserves.
+My supple Texas toast slices came with a dish of tangy blackberry preserves.

-Matt’s utilizes a fitting mascot for its doorstop.
+Matt’s utilizes an appropriate mascot for its doorstop, given our meal.

 We ate at five Phoenix restaurants over the course of 24 hours.
 Matt’s Big Breakfast delivered the only blog-worthy meal, but breakfast was so good that our four wasted stops suddenly didn’t matter.